Joan Birkland

 Joan Packard Birkland (November 17, 1928 – June 15, 2019) was an American athlete and women's sports advocate.
 Considered one of Colorado's greatest all-around athletes, she earned multiple titles in women's amateur tennis and golf championships at the city and state level.
 Following her retirement from competition, she served on numerous sports boards and became involved in sports education for disabled youth.
-She was inducted into the Colorado Golf Hall of Fame in 1977, the Colorado Sports Hall of Fame in 1981, and the Colorado Women's Hall of Fame in 1996.
+She was inducted into the Colorado Golf Hall of Fame in 1977, the Colorado Sports Hall of Fame in 1981, the Colorado Women's Hall of Fame in 1996, and the Colorado Tennis Hall of Fame in 2001.

 Early life and education

 Joan Packard was born in Denver, Colorado, on November 17, 1928, to Dr. George Packard, a surgeon.
 She was the second of three girls.
 She gained her early athletic practice playing baseball, football, basketball and tennis with other children in nearby City Park, but due to the absence of organized sports for high school girls, she did not compete formally until university.
 She graduated from East High School in 1946 and went on to Colorado University, where she met her husband, Ormand Birkland.
 They married in 1948.

 In university she played for an Amateur Athletic Union basketball team called the Denver Viners.
 After meeting her husband, who enjoyed golf, she took up that sport as well.